greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 Features removed:
 * Remove any history management of all non annonymous upload plug-ins, Greenshot is for uploading not managing uploads.

-Known issues:
-* Greenshot general: the I-Beam cursor isn't displayed correctly on the final result.
-* Greenshot general: Not all hotkeys can be changed in the editor.
-For example the pause or the Windows key need to be modified directly in the ini.
-* Greenshot editor: Rotate only rotates the screenshot, not the added elements or cursor
-* Confluence Plug-in: the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
-This is a problem since Firefox 13 and it is currently unknown if there is a fix.

 1.0.2 build 2011 Release Candidate 2